SamInMotion/gdpr-healthcare-ai-compliance-scorer/README.md

 # gdpr-healthcare-ai-compliance-scorer
 Ontology-first, rules-first framework for assessing GDPR compliance in healthcare AI systems.
-Got it!
-Here’s the **exact text** you can paste into your empty `README.md`.
-It’s structured, step-by-step, and explains the purpose/rationale of everything done so far.

 ---

 # GDPR Healthcare AI Compliance Scorer